 Sick of going to the same place?
 We can help.
-From breaks in Iceland to a holiday on Lake Bled, here are our picks of places you might not think of
+From a city break in St Petersburg to a cycling tour of Croatia, here are our picks of places you might not think of.

 Holidays to the same places each year can get a little repetitive.

 Despite the comforting familiarity of seeing the same people and going to your favourite restaurants, it can be exciting to think outside the box and venture somewhere you wouldn’t normally go.

 We’ve found some of the best alternative holiday destinations for you to plan your 2019 escape.

 Great for: a city break with a difference

 For a city break with a difference, St Petersburg is a great bet.
 With a relatively short flight time of just over three hours from London, and a time difference of two hours from the UK, this Russian city is perfect for a weekend full of culture, art and stunning architecture.

 May to September is the perfect time to go, with beautiful weather and the so-called “White Nights” of midsummer when the sun never sets – perfect for staying up all night and enjoying the light during the early hours.